Lew Hoad: Amateur career: 1950–1957

-In January, Hoad played just one tournament before entering his National Service training.
-At the South Australian Championships in Adelaide he reached the final but sub-par play led to a straight-sets defeat to Trabert.
+Before entering his National Service training Hoad reached the final at the South Australian Championships in Adelaide but sub-par play led to a straight-sets defeat to Trabert.
 On 13 January, Hoad joined the 13th National Service Training battalion in Ingleburn for a period of 98 days and commented that "It will be a welcome break from tennis".
-As a consequence, Hoad was unable to participate in the Australian Championships.
-At the end of February, Hoad received a leave from service to play for the Australian team at Kooyong stadium in the third Test match against South Africa in front of the Queen and the Duke of Edinburgh.
-He won a singles match against Abe Segal, won a doubles match with Rosewall and lost a mixed-doubles match with his girlfriend Jenny Staley.
+Hoad was therefore unable to compete in the Australian Championships.
+At the end of February, he received a leave from service to play for the Australian team at Kooyong stadium in the third Test match against South Africa, in front of the Queen and the Duke of Edinburgh.
 When Hoad returned to service, he was bitten by a spider while on maneuvers which caused him to become ill and hospitalized him for ten days.
 He spent two days in coma which was not made public.